Pylons/pyramid/docs/narr/renderers.rst

 JSON Renderer
 ~~~~~~~~~~~~~

 The ``json`` renderer renders view callable results to :term:`JSON`.
-It
+By
-passes the return value through the ``json.dumps`` standard library function,
+default, it passes the return value through the ``json.dumps`` standard
-and wraps the result in a response object.
-It also sets the response
+library function, and wraps the result in a response object.
+It also sets
-content-type to ``application/json``.
+the response content-type to ``application/json``.

 Here's an example of a view that returns a dictionary.
 Since the ``json``
 renderer is specified in the configuration for this view, the view will